 Experienced HHS employees respond to the long-term needs of older Texans by ensuring the safety and dignity of people who live in nursing homes or assisted living facilities.
 They also arrange for services for older people who need a help staying home.
 And they support families providing care for their loved ones.

 More than 3.4 million Texans have a disability.
 HHS offers an array of services to meet their needs, whether it is providing options to a family whose child was just diagnosed with disability, helping find independent housing, working with community partners to create jobs, or finding someone to provide services to keep people out of institutions.

 - How to Pay for Services

 - Intellectual or Development Disabilities (IDD) – Long-term Care

-By providing a broad range of services to keep Texans healthy, HHS employees are not only ensuring direct services are provided to those who qualify, but helping to improve the overall health of all Texans.
+By providing a range of services to keep Texans healthy, HHS employees are not only ensuring direct services are provided to those who qualify, but also are helping to improve the overall health of all Texans.